USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-   5.2.
+   - 5.2.
 Validation of the Contact information is identical to #2 in section

-   5.3.
-Designated Facility (TSDF)/Generator SiteIDand Site Information Validation
+   - 5.3.
+Designated Facility (TSDF)/Generator site ID and Site Information Validation

-   5.4.
-If Emanifest.wastes are provided then the service generates the following warning:
+   - 5.4.
+If `Emanifest.wastes` are provided then the service generates the following warning:

    ```json
    {